webaverse/docs/docs/engineering/app/react/components/drag-n-drop.md

 # Drag & Drop Module

-The `Drag & Drop` module employs an API that can make any element of the user iterface a draggable or a drop zone.
+The `Drag & Drop` module exposes the API that can make any element of the user iterface a draggable or a drop zone.

 ```js
 import {Drag, Drop, dropEffect} = require('./components/drag.js');